LLMs Judging LLMs: A Simplex Perspective: BAYESIAN FRAMEWORK

-We model the assigned score $\hat{S}_{ik}^{(j)}$ by judge $j$ to candidate $k$'s answer to the $i$-th question, given its true score $S_{ik}^*$, as independent draws from a multinomial distribution with parameter $\theta_{S_{ik}^*,k}^{(j)}$.
-Marginalizing out the true latent scores, the likelihood of the observed data is where $n$ is the number of questions.
-To remove the influence of self-preference, note that \eqref{eq:obs_likelihood_marg} filters for $k\ne j$.
-Although judge scores are likely correlated in practice and \eqref{eq:obs_likelihood_marg} is an overt simplification of the data generating mechanism, the alternative of modeling the full joint distribution introduces additional risks without significant gain: it increases model complexity, requires additional constancy assumptions, risks model misspecification, and yet does \textit{not} change the identifiability results in Section~\ref{sec:geometry}, which were all based on the \textit{marginal} distribution of judge-assigned scores.
-As shown in the Appendix, for binary scoring systems, posterior inference under \eqref{eq:obs_likelihood_marg} yields consistent estimators for $\theta_{m,k}^{(j)}$, prevalences $\vec{\pi_k}$, and candidate rankings, even if the correlation structure is ignored.
+As the base probability model, the assigned score $\hat{S}_{ik}^{(j)}$ by judge $j$ to candidate $k$'s answer to the $i$-th question, given its true score $S_{ik}^*$, is modeled as independent draws from a multinomial distribution with parameter $\theta_{S_{ik}^*,k}^{(j)}$.
+Marginalizing out the true latent scores, the likelihood of the observed data is